inivekin/abosa/abosa.typ

 If not, I'll have a start ensue at ending of this transmission.
-On decommission I'll have you steer, for you to move away from me,
+On decommission I'll have you steer, for you to move aways from me,
 I was always to be here
 and here I am always to be.
 ```]